 End1x, end1y, end1z, end2x, end2y, end2z, are defined for line segment particles and define the end points of each line segment.

 Corner1x, corner1y, corner1z, corner2x, corner2y, corner2z, corner3x, corner3y, corner3z, are defined for triangular particles and define the corner points of each triangle.

 Nbonds is available for all molecular atom styles and refers to the number of explicit bonds assigned to an atom.
 Note that if the newton bond command is set to on, which is the default, then every bond in the system is assigned to only one of the two atoms in the bond.
 Thus a bond between atoms I,J may be tallied for either atom I or atom J. If newton bond off is set, it will be tallied with both atom I and atom J.

 The i_name and d_name attributes refer to custom integer and floating-point properties that have been added to each atom via the fix property/atom command.
 When that command is used specific names are given to each attribute which are what is specified as the “name” portion of i_name or d_name.

 This compute calculates a per-atom vector or per-atom array depending on the number of input values.
 If a single input is specified, a per-atom vector is produced.
 If two or more inputs are specified, a per-atom array is produced where the number of columns = the number of inputs.
 The vector or array can be accessed by any command that uses per-atom values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.